serpest/serpest.github.io/_posts/2019-09-28-7-tips-to-learn-programming-as-self-taught.markdown

 ---
 layout: post
 title: 7 Tips to Learn Programming as Self-Taught
+description: What I wanted to know before I started this amazing journey.
 date: 2019-09-28
 categories: learning programming
+emoji: 👨‍🎓
 ---

 ![Python code](/assets/images/posts/659860c6337500ee88de62d9db621e690478d6f0cb481c0c7ecbd0d6914fcb33.jpg)

 Learning a topic from zero as self-taught is always a challenge, but if your aim is to learn programming, there are some tips that could help you.
-In this article I will explain what I wanted to know before I started this amazing *journey*.
+In this post I will explain what I wanted to know before I started this amazing *journey*.

 ## 1. Choose a simple programming language
 Start to study a simple language, because at the beginning the most important thing is to learn programming principles and logic.
 For *simple language* I mean a language with a simple syntax.